Peter the Great: Early life

-Peter was not particularly concerned that others ruled in his name.
-He engaged in such pastimes as shipbuilding and sailing, as well as mock battles with his toy army.
+Peter was not particularly concerned that others ruled in his name; Boris Golitsyn and Fyodor Apraksin played an important role.
+He engaged in such pastimes as shipbuilding in Pereslavl-Zalessky and sailing at Lake Pleshcheyevo, as well as mock battles with his toy army.
 Peter's mother sought to force him to adopt a more conventional approach and arranged his marriage to Eudoxia Lopukhina in 1689.
-The marriage was a failure, and ten years later Peter forced his wife to become a nun and thus freed himself from the union.
+The marriage was a failure, and 10 years later, Peter forced his wife to become a nun and thus freed himself from the union.

-By the summer of 1689, Peter, then age 17, planned to take power from his half-sister Sophia, whose position had been weakened by two unsuccessful Crimean campaigns against the Crimean Khanate in an attempt to stop devastating Crimean Tatar raids into Russia's southern lands.
+By the summer of 1689, Peter, planned to take power from his half-sister Sophia, whose position had been weakened by two unsuccessful Crimean campaigns against the Crimean Khanate in an attempt to stop devastating Crimean Tatar raids into Russia's southern lands.
 When she learned of his designs, Sophia conspired with some leaders of the Streltsy, who continually aroused disorder and dissent.
 Peter, warned by others from the Streltsy, escaped in the middle of the night to the impenetrable monastery of Troitse-Sergiyeva Lavra; there he slowly gathered adherents who perceived he would win the power struggle.
 Sophia was eventually overthrown, with Peter I and Ivan V continuing to act as co-tsars.
 Peter forced Sophia to enter a convent, where she gave up her name and her position as a member of the royal family.

+Meanwhile, he was a frequent guest in the German quarter, where he met Anna and Willem Mons.
+In 1692 he sent Eberhard Isbrand Ides as envoy to the Kangxi Emperor of China.
+In 1693 he sailed to Solovetsky Monastery and accepted divine providence after surviving a storm.

 Still, Peter could not acquire actual control over Russian affairs.
-Power was instead exercised by his mother, Natalya Naryshkina.
+Power was instead exercised by his mother.
 It was only when Natalya died in 1694 that Peter, then aged 22, became an independent sovereign.
 Formally, Ivan V was a co-ruler with Peter, though being ineffective.
-Peter became the sole ruler when Ivan died in 1696 without male offspring, two years later.
+Peter became the sole ruler when Ivan died in 1696 without male offspring.